Byte-Me/Catering-System/README.md

 - [x] Clicking the edit button while having several users marked will open a message box saying this wont work.
 - [x] Fix IndexOutOfBounds når en column er merket, så unmerket, deretter edit user blir trykket.
 - [x] Right click user to choose wether to edit, delete or add new user(LOW PRIORITY).
+- [ ] Edit User -> Change Password: make new panel with two password-fields (new password and reenter password)
+- [ ] Show deleted (inactive) users, and add possibility to reactivate them (Same as customers)

 ### Customers:
 - [x] Remove editing in cell, add edit button which opens a window similar to add user.
 This window also opens on double click.